buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 ii.If it didn't meet the expected requirement, in non-strict-mode we will keep the pods continuous waiting until the gang is time out.
 In strict-mode we will release the assumed pods.

-4.MonitorLoop
+4. Unreserve

+Both timeout and bind failure will lead the pod to Unreserve,we need to handle it  separately:

-We will check whether gang is timeout. if timeout, we will patch a timeout annotation to each gang's pod, and these pod won't be scheduled again.
+(1)When the pod is timeout,we need to release the resource of the assined pods and set the ScheduleCycleInValid of the gang to true ,which make the remaining pods not pass the PreFilter stage,then we will patch a timeout annotation to each gang's pod, and these pod won't be scheduled again.

+(2)When the pod binds failed, In Strict Mode, we will do the same as time out;In NonStrict Mode,we do nothing to continue scheduling the remaing pods.

 5.Init